Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Final Comments and Future Work

-System $\aSKS$ is not a minimal complete system for propositional logic, because the atomic cocontraction rule $\acu$ is admissible (via $\acd$, $\aiu$ and $\swi$).
+System $\aSKS$ is not a minimal complete system for propositional logic, because the atomic cocontraction rule $\acu$ is admissible (via $\acd$, $\swi$, $\aiu$ and cut elimination).
 Removing $\acu$ from $\aSKS$ yields system $\KS$.
-A natural question is whether quasipolynomial normalisation holds for $\KS$ as well.
-We do not know, and all indications and intuition point to an essential role being played by cocontraction in keeping the complexity low.
-Analysing Figure~\ref{FigNormFlow} shows how cocontraction provides for a typical `dag-like' speed-up over the corresponding `tree-like' expansion consisting in generating some sort of Gentzen tree.
-However, we are aware that in the past this kind of intuition has been fallacious.
+A natural question is whether quasipolynomial-time normalisation holds for $\KS$ as well.
+We would guess that cocontraction plays an essential role in keeping the complexity low.
+For example, one can note in Figure~\ref{FigNormFlow} how cocontraction limits the size of the $n$ pieces of derivation below each $\theta_k$.
+If we had to expand those cocontraction instances into a tree we would have an exponential blow-up.
+On the other hand, an encouraging result in the opposite direction is contained in \cite{Das:13:The-Pige:fk}, where the author obtains $n^{O(\log\log n)}$-size proofs of the weak pigeonhole principle, using deep-inference techniques to improve the previous bound for monotone proofs.

-Of course, we can consider the role of cocontraction as an explanation of why quasipolynomial normalisation is not achievable in the sequent calculus (for full propositional logic).
-The reason seems to be that exploiting cocontraction in the absence of cut is an intrinsic feature of deep inference, not achievable in Gentzen theory because of the lack of a top-down symmetry therein.

-As mentioned, there is reason to believe that polynomial normalisation is achievable, because it is possible to express threshold functions with polynomial formulae.
+There is reason to believe that polynomial normalisation is achievable, because it is possible to compute threshold functions with polynomial formulae.
 However, the hardest problem seems to be obtaining polynomial $\Gammasf$-like (cut-free) derivations with the property of Theorem~\ref{TheoThrDer}.
-We tend to think that polynomiality ought to be possible, and deep inference should help because it has unprecedented flexibility in constructing derivations.
-We intend to investigate this possibility vigorously.
+We tend to think that polynomiality ought to be possible, and deep inference might be a helpful language for investigating and achieving it, because of its flexibility in constructing derivations.

-One might think of employing the (co)weakening atomic-flow reductions of Figure~\ref {FigWeakRed} to further simplify the present threshold formulae.
-We are sceptical that this could prove useful, and we base this judgment, again, on a careful analysis of Figure~\ref{FigNormFlow}.
-Essentially, the (co)weakening reductions tend to be blocked at some point by the (co)contraction vertices.